Kava-Labs/kava/x/cdp/spec/04_begin_block.md

 At the start of every block the BeginBlocker of the cdp module:

+- updates the status of the pricefeed for each collateral asset
+- If the pricefeed is active (reporting a price):
   - updates fees for CDPs
   - liquidates CDPs under the collateral ratio
 - nets out system debt and, if necessary, starts auctions to re-balance it
 - pays out the savings rate if sufficient time has past
 - records the last savings rate distribution, if one occurred